CRO Outsourcing in Clinical Trials: Key Considerations for Sponsors

-By partnering with outside expertise, smaller organisations can overcome major operational challenges and ensure a successful study delivery, helping them to compete with their bigger and better-resourced competitors.
+By outsourcing to CROs with outside expertise, smaller organisations can overcome major operational challenges and ensure a successful study delivery, helping them to compete with their bigger and better-resourced competitors.

-In this article, we explore the key considerations for sponsors when outsourcing clinical trials, as well as market trends, and types of outsourcing.
+In this article, we explore the key considerations for sponsors when outsourcing clinical trials, as well as market trends, and types of CRO outsourcing that is available.

 An overview of the market